 Check the fuel cap seal to make sure it is sealing and the fuel will not leak out of the cap area.
 Do not operate your Husqvarna chainsaw if you find a fuel leak until it is repaired.

 7. Fill the Bar and Chain Oil Tank on a Husqvarna Chainsaw

 Use a Husqvarna bar and chain oil or other standard bar and chain oil to fill the chain oil tank.
-When using the saw in very cold temperatures, oil will thicken and become more tacky.
+When using the saw in very cold temperatures, the oil will thicken and become tackier.

 Changing to a thinner oil viscosity or a “winter” bar and chain oil is better to use in these temperatures.

 8. Replace the Air Filter in a Husqvarna Chainsaw

 You must keep a clean air filter in your chainsaw.
 With the dirty dusty conditions created when using a chainsaw, it’s important to have an air filter that keeps dirt from entering the carburetor throat and wearing on the engine.

 When the air filter in your Husqvarna isn’t cleaned and replaced regularly, it can get plugged causing problems such as your chainsaw dying, failing to start, or overheating.